Talks | Interviews | Publications

 HOPE for HEALING

 Dec.
-2021: Lara talks with Dr. Stracks about her own healing journey after finding Curable, where she is now an expert speaker and facilitator. -
+2021: I talk with Dr. Stracks about my own healing journey after finding Curable, where I am now a teacher, speaker, and facilitator. -

-Chronic pain is neither just structural or just neuroplastic.
+Chronic pain is neither all structural or all neuroplastic.
 This false binary mistakenly directs people to either a medical intervention or a mindbody approach.
 Many of us require multiple treatment modalities for healing - and that’s OK.Reclaim your agency & self trust.
 Agency is about building self-trust, using your voice, and taking the next step that is right for you, no matter what else is happening.

 Healing is a social process.
 Find people who ‘get' it’ and who can validate and encourage you.
 Chronic illness often creates social isolation.
 We can only heal those wounds by healing together.